Oftentimes, people rush to lift heavy loads — sometimes too heavy loads! — without thinking about spending time building their…

 Hardstyle Kettlebell Swings are an extremely beneficial exercise when performed with proper technique.
-Get maximum results with our complete training program!
 They develop powerful hips, strong posterior chain, and a solid core.
 As an added bonus, while building amazing strength and explosiveness, they are also one of the top exercises for burning fat, as they utilize your entire body and are very metabolically demanding.

 The kettlebell swings that my colleagues and I see in most gyms across the country make us cringe.
 So this article will be a tutorial to break down the hardstyle swing.